How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 Doran is the former president of the Center for European Policy Analysis in Washington, where he says he helped former Soviet bloc countries rebuild after “the ravages of socialism.”
 He’s promising to phase out the state’s income tax.

-And de la Peña, a retired Army colonel, was born into poverty in Mexico and rose to a Pentagon post under Trump as deputy assistant secretary of defense for Western Hemisphere affairs.
+De la Peña, a retired Army colonel, was born into poverty in Mexico and rose to a Pentagon post under Trump as deputy assistant secretary of defense for Western Hemisphere affairs.

 As of Dec.
 31, Cox had about $691,000 cash on hand and Chase had about $235,000, according to the nonpartisan Virginia Public Access Project (VPAP).
 The other Republicans entered the race too late for the most recent reporting deadline.
-Youngkin, however, announced he had raised $1 million from supporters in the first 10 days of his campaign.
+Youngkin, however, announced that he had raised $1 million from supporters in the first 10 days of his campaign.

 All of the Republicans are calling for schools and businesses to fully reopen from pandemic shutdowns.
 With varying levels of rhetorical heat, they describe unchecked Democratic control in Richmond as a threat — to civil liberties, economic prosperity and, according to some contenders, capitalism itself.